-The Prospectus has been approved by the FCA as a prospectus which may be used to offer securities to the public for the purposes of section 85 FSMA and Prospectus Regulation.
-No arrangement has, however, been made with the competent authority in any other EEA State (or any other jurisdiction) for the use of the Prospectus as an approved prospectus in such jurisdiction and accordingly no public offer is to be made in such jurisdictions.
+The Prospectus has been approved by the FCA as a prospectus which may be used to offer securities to the public for the purposes of section 85 FSMA and UK Prospectus Regulation.
+No arrangement has, however, been made with the competent authority in any other Member State (or any other jurisdiction) for the use of the Prospectus as an approved prospectus in such jurisdiction and accordingly no public offer is to be made in such jurisdictions.
 Issue or circulation of the Prospectus may be prohibited in countries other than those in relation to which notices are given below.
 The Prospectus does not constitute an offer to sell, or the solicitation of an offer to subscribe for or buy, shares in any jurisdiction in which such offer or solicitation is unlawful.

-European Economic Area - Prospectus requirements
+United Kingdom - Prospectus requirements

-In relation to each Member State of the European Economic Area and the UK (each, a "Relevant State"), an offer to the public of any Ordinary Shares may not be made in that Relevant State other than the Initial Offer for Subscription contemplated in this Registration Document in the UK once the Prospectus has been approved by the FCA and published in accordance with the Prospectus Regulation, except that, subject to separate restrictions imposed by the Alternative Investment Fund Managers Directive (in relation to which see below), the Ordinary Shares may be offered to professional investors in that Relevant State at any time under the following exemptions under the Prospectus Regulation:
+An offer to the public of any Ordinary Shares may not be made in the UK other than the Offer for Subscription and the Open Offer contemplated in this Prospectus once the Prospectus has been approved by the FCA and published in accordance with the UK Prospectus Regulations, except that the Ordinary Shares may be offered to potential investors in the UK at any time under the following exemptions under the UK Prospectus Regulation:

-- (a) to legal entities which are qualified investors as defined in the Prospectus Regulation; - (b) to fewer than 150 natural or legal persons (other than qualified investors as defined in the Prospectus Regulation) as permitted under the Prospectus Regulation; or - (c) in any other circumstances falling within Article 1(4) of the Prospectus Regulation, provided that no such offer of Ordinary Shares shall result in a requirement for, the publication by the Company or any manager of a prospectus pursuant to Article 3 of the Prospectus Regulation, or supplementing a prospectus pursuant to Article 23 of the Prospectus Regulation, and each person who initially acquires Ordinary Shares or to whom any offer is made will be deemed to have represented, warranted to and agreed with RBC, Jefferies and the Company that it is a "qualified investor" within the meaning of Article 2(e) of the Prospectus Regulation.
+- (a) to legal entities which are qualified investors as defined in the UK Prospectus Regulation; - (b) to fewer than 150 natural or legal persons (other than qualified investors as defined in the UK Prospectus Regulation) as permitted under the UK Prospectus Regulation; or - (c) in any other circumstances falling within Article 1(4) of the UK Prospectus Regulation, provided that no such offer of Ordinary Shares shall result in a requirement for, the publication by the Company or any manager of a supplemental prospectus pursuant to Article 23 of the UK Prospectus Regulation, and each person who initially acquires Ordinary Shares or to whom any offer is made will be deemed to have represented, warranted to and agreed with RBC, Jefferies and the Company that it is a "qualified investor" within the meaning of Article 2(e) of the UK Prospectus Regulation.